laboon/ebook/text/87_interacting_with_stakeholders.md

 --------------------------------------------------------------------------------
 ```

 In this first instance, we have a system which is going well.
 There are no known major problems, and no worries about major schedule slippage or scope reduction.
 At a glance, we can see a sea of green, with only one small island of yellow.
 Importantly, it's possible to see why these subsystems have the status they do.
 If a stakeholder wanted to know more detail about the design defects in the emails, they can ask more questions, or if they want to know what edge cases were checked in the input API, they can do so.
-Now let's look at another version of the system which is perhaps not going as well.
+Now let's look at another version of the system which is perhaps not going as well:

 ```
 --------------------------------------------------------------------------------